A GREAT AMERICAN MAIN STREET

 A PRESERVATION LEADER

-Franklin is a Civil War town, home to the 1864 Battle of Franklin, which was one of the only civil war battles to take place in a downtown setting.
+Franklin is a Civil War town, home to the 1864 Battle of Franklin, one of the only civil war battles to take place in a downtown setting.
 The Battle of Franklin was one of the bloodiest battles of the Civil War, and nearly 150 years later, over 200 acres of the original battlefield has been reclaimed from the development that popped up over the years.
-Additionally, three Civil War sites – Carnton, Carter House, and Lotz House – each serves as a museum and offers in-depth tours to share their unique stories and roles during the battle.
+Additionally, three Civil War sites – Carnton, Carter House, and Lotz House – each serves as a museum and offer in-depth tours to share their unique stories and roles during the battle.